Company formation in Germany 2025

 What is a PEO?

-7. Drafting employment contracts and related paperwork.
+- Drafting of employment contracts and other relevant documents.

 What types of companies exist in Germany?